CDASH Schema: The Cambridge Architecture Survey In Omeka

 As a physical filing system, the Architectural Survey has many properties that lend themselves to the creation of a map-oriented digital archive.
 Every document has been labeled according to a street address of the subject.
 Each folder is labeled by street and address range.
 Some folders are also labeled with a thematic subject.

 CDASH is the home for a digital mirror this Architectural History collection presented using a Omeka-S, a popular open source asset management and publishing platform.
 CDASH is a unique Omeka site in many ways.
-Especially that the documents are organized according to places that are presented on a map.
-The hierarchy of Folders, Places and Documents is useful. not only as an intuitive means of discovering documents and displaying them in the context of historic maps, the folder-place-document hierarchy also provides important associations among documents that are useful for refining and enriching the information about documents and places.
+Especially in the way that the collection is organized as The hierarchy of Folders, Places and Documents.

 Mapping of physical filing system to Omeka-S